sugahiraeth/Lab2Bese5190/README.md

 This would be a logical extension to the gpio blinking task, and make use of multiple GPIO Pins, while based on a simple premise.

-	Extended goal if time permits:  We can make a receiver using LDR, and use ADC to record the resulting waveform on the pc.

 ## 3. Components list